A Penalized Inequality-Constrained Approach for Robust Beamforming with DoF Limitation: Abstract

 \section{Abstract}

-A well-known challenge in beamforming is how to optimally utilize the degrees of freedom (DoF) of the array to design a robust beamformer, especially when the array DoF is smaller than the number of sources in the environment.
+A well-known challenge in beamforming is how to optimally utilize the degrees of freedom (DoF) of the array to design a robust beamformer, especially when the array DoF is limited.
 In this paper, we leverage the tool of constrained convex optimization and propose a penalized inequality-constrained minimum variance (P-ICMV) beamformer to address this challenge.
-Specifically, we propose a beamformer with a well-targeted objective function and inequality constraints to achieve the design goals.
-The constraints on interferences penalize the maximum gain of the beamformer at any interfering directions.
-This can efficiently mitigate the total interference power regardless of whether the number of interfering sources is less than the array DoF or not.
+Specifically, a well-targeted objective function and inequality constraints are proposed to achieve the design goals.
+By penalizing the maximum gain of the beamformer at any interfering directions, the total interference power can be efficiently mitigated with limited DoF.
 Multiple robust constraints on the target protection and interference suppression can be introduced to increase the robustness of the beamformer against steering vector mismatch.
-By integrating the noise reduction, interference suppression, and target protection, the proposed formulation can efficiently obtain a robust beamformer design while optimally trade off various design goals.
-When the array DoF is fewer than the number of interferences, the proposed formulation can effectively align the limited DoF to all of the sources to obtain the best overall interference suppression. $\ $To numerically solve this problem, we formulate the P-ICMV beamformer design as a convex second-order cone program (SOCP) and propose a low complexity iterative algorithm based on the alternating direction method of multipliers (ADMM).
+By integrating the noise reduction, interference suppression, and target protection, the proposed formulation can efficiently obtain a robust beamformer design while optimally trading off various design goals. $\ $To numerically solve this problem, we formulate the P-ICMV beamformer design as a convex second-order cone program (SOCP) and propose a low complexity iterative algorithm based on the alternating direction method of multipliers (ADMM).
 Three applications are simulated to demonstrate the effectiveness of the proposed beamformer.